walczyk123/rails_nauka/sample_app/README.md

   after changing about_path to contact_path in _footer partial, integration test has catched this   problem.

 * ex2
-  ASK RADEK! or check it when rested.  (page 282)
+  ASK RAD! or check it when rested.  (page 282)
   edit: understood.